 These two jigsaws are different versions of the same tool.
-Bosch JS470E jigsaw is a top-handle model, and JS470EB is a barrel grip version.
-Other than that both of them have the same specifications, so I decided to put them in one review.
+The Bosch JS470E jigsaw is a top-handle model, and JS470EB is a barrel grip version.
+Other than that, both of them have the same specifications, so I decided to put them in one review.

 I’ll walk you through all the best features pointing out the differences and advantages, and disadvantages of each model.

 Starting with the power, both of them feature massive, powerful, and heavy-duty 7 Amp motor with variable speed and the no-load SPM ranging from 500 up to 3,100.

-This amount of power will allow you to cut through almost anything from furniture-grade plywood to a hard oak to engineered hardwood.
+This amount of power will allow you to cut through almost anything from furniture-grade plywood to hard oak to engineered hardwood.

 To ensure your desired speed is maintained, Bosch has developed the Constant Response Circuitry so that you never have to worry about inconsistencies in your performance and precision.

 Also, both of the jigsaws have four orbital action settings for smooth and aggressive cuts in a variety of materials.
-They have the cutting capability on wood up to 5-7/8-inches, on aluminum up to 7/8-inch, and 3/8-inch on mild steel.
+They have the cutting capability on wood up to 5-7/8 inches, on aluminum up to 7/8 inches, and 3/8 inches on mild steel.

 They allow for cutting through wood and thinner gauge metal with casual ease and can handle curve cuts in 10-12 gauge steel with only a little more effort.

 The variable speed control dial on the back of both jigsaws controls the maximum speed settings.
 An additional accelerator trigger controls the operating speed in the top handle model.
 This feature is precisely the same as JS260, so it is handy when you need to change your cutting speed during use.